+The number of submitted policies sourced by Primerica independent sales representatives increased in 2023 compared to 2022 primarily due to increasing experience with the Primerica referral program.
 The number of submitted policies sourced by Primerica independent sales representatives during 2022 increased compared to 2021 primarily due to the timing of our acquisition of e-TeleQuote on July 1, 2021.
 A full year of submitted policies sourced by Primerica independent sales representatives are included during 2022 compared to only six months for 2021.